0xTechnician/FTX_TWAP/README.md

 add the following line in the crontab
 > */5 * * * * /usr/bin/python3 /[path_to_your_ftx_twap/twap.py_script]

-Your computer will TWAP the markets you mentionned in twap.py every 5 minutes.
+Your computer will TWAP the markets you mentionned in twap.py every 5 minutes.+

+If you encounter a problem, DM 0xTechnician on Twitter